MooRagab/MERN_E-State/README.md

 - 🏠 **Advanced property search:** Filter by location, price, amenities, and more.
 - 💬 **Real-time chat:** Connect instantly with agents and sellers.
 - ❤️ **Personalized recommendations:** Discover properties tailored to your preferences.

-## Contributing

-We welcome contributions from the community!
-If you'd like to get involved, please check out our [Contribution Guidelines](CONTRIBUTING.md).